chok8356/chok8356/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="20">

 I’m working as a Software Engineer and contributing to building frontend for  web applications.
-In my free time, I solve LeetCode problems and read technical articles.
+In my free time, I working with a pet project <a href="https://web-crawler.net/">web-crawler.net</a>, solve LeetCode problems and read technical articles.

 ### Soft skills